 - Software developers specializing in education

 - Higher education technology specialists

 The Program is now offered 100% online in addition to the on-campus option!*

 The 12-credit certificate curriculum, specifically selected and on its completion, may also provide a path to the full Master of Arts in DML degree program.

-Year 2: iPad Study in the DML Program
+Year 2: iPad Study in the DTTL Program

 Students enrolled in the MA in DML program are participating in a two-year study exploring student expectations and experiences using the iPad.

 DTTL faculty have been rethinking their teaching as they consider how the iPad can be used in graduate education.
 Assessment instruments include monthly surveys, journals, interviews, and classroom observations.

 More information about the study can be found at http://ipad2.wiki.usfca.edu

 *Pending WASC (Western Association of Schools and Colleges) approval